arcavios/scooze/README.md

     - Running MongoDB locally:

-         Scooze depends on MongoDB to run your local database.
+         scooze depends on MongoDB to run your local database.
          Download and install [MongoDB](https://www.mongodb.com/docs/manual/installation/).

          *You can use scooze without MongoDB if you don't intend to use any of its database-related features.*